 Part 2: 8 February–28 February

-This collaborative exhibition takes as its starting point ‘Dazzle Camouflage’, with the three artists each employing pattern as a form of pictorial disruption, interruption and spatial collapse.
-Initially each artist will work site-specifically by making work directly on the gallery walls.
-Over the duration of the exhibition they will develop work by responding to the space and each other; artworks will butt up against each other, they may be shown on top of each other making individual practices both indistinguishable and jarring.
-Works within the exhibition will be concealed within the overall dazzle effect of the installation producing interesting juxtapositions and correlations.
+This collaborative exhibition took as its starting point ‘Dazzle Camouflage’, with the three artists each employing pattern as a form of pictorial disruption, interruption and spatial collapse.
+Initially each artist worked site-specifically by making work directly on the gallery walls.
+Over the duration of the exhibition they developed work by responding to the space and each other; artworks butted up against each other, or on top of each other making individual practices both indistinguishable and jarring.
+Works within the exhibition were concealed within the overall dazzle effect of the installation producing interesting juxtapositions and correlations.

-Continuing a playful dialogue with video, photography and installation, the artists will explore sites in the landscape between their studios in Newcastle, Nottingham and the Harley Gallery.
-The exhibition will reflect the processes of being somewhere, having an encounter and working at a distance.
-Different media are used to bring elements of the remote sites into a triangular relationship within the gallery, and out of this triangulation they will conjure up a ‘third party’; a chance encounter with someone who becomes an artist in their own right for the duration of the exhibition.
+Continuing a playful dialogue with video, photography and installation, the artists explored sites in the landscape between their studios in Newcastle, Nottingham and The Harley Gallery.
+The exhibition reflected the processes of being somewhere, having an encounter and working at a distance.
+Different media were used to bring elements of the remote sites into a triangular relationship within the gallery, and out of this triangulation was conjured a ‘third party’; a chance encounter with someone who becomes an artist in their own right for the duration of the exhibition.